myadventuresincoding/SqlCaseSensitiveExample/README.md

 # SqlCaseSensitiveExample
-Simple example showing how to create a case sensitive example in SQL Server
+Simple example showing how to create a case sensitive column in SQL Server